CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

-Reenactors in period costumes are a frequent sight in Italian cities with a claim to history and culture— which is to say, most Italian cities.
+Reenactors in period costumes...
+You see them all the time in Italian cities, those with a claim to history and culture, which is to say most Italian cities.

-Few, however, can rival Florence when it comes to liveried heralds, gowned damsels, armored warriors, robed officials and caparisoned horsemen —wave after wave of them, day after day, tromping through the streets.
+Few, however, can rival Florence when it comes to liveried heralds, gowned damsels, armed warriors, robed officials and caparisoned horsemen —wave after wave, day after day, tromping through the streets.

 On 24 June 2015 (Feast of Saint John the Baptist, Patron of Florence) the usual crew makes its way to Piazza Santa Croce for that year's final Calcio Storico .
 (Photo Lyle Goldberg)